DigitalPublishingToolkit/TOD47-Virtue/TOD 46/md 46/06Jessamy.md

-experiments come from Woolgar and Neyland, involving researchers taking more than 100 millilitres of liquid through airport security to try to uncover the reasoning for the rule and how it is enforced.[^06Jessamy_3] Breaching experiments were initially devised by Harold Garfinkel^⁠^, who rather tellingly made his students do the research work that laid the foundations for this method.[^06Jessamy_4]
+experiments come from Woolgar and Neyland, involving researchers taking more than 100 millilitres of liquid through airport security to try to uncover the reasoning for the rule and how it is enforced.[^06Jessamy_3] Breaching experiments were initially devised by Harold Garfinkel, who rather tellingly made his students do the research work that laid the foundations for this method.[^06Jessamy_4]